 If you are negligent for a part of your accident, you will need to accept your percentage of liability, but you can still recover for the remaining portion.
 Your total compensation would get reduced by the percentage of fault you hold, and the owner’s or store’s insurance company would be responsible for the rest.

 Contact a slip and fall accident lawyer right away if you may be partially at fault for the accident.
 An attorney can help make sure you’re not blamed for more than your share while also seeking compensation for the property owner’s percentage of liability.

 How Can I Prove the Damages I Suffered in My Georgia Slip-and-Fall Accident?

 To prove these damages, you’ll need to keep track of all bills, receipts, pictures, and other evidence of these costs.
 Medical costs, lost wages, and property damages are all “special damages” that can be proved through tangible expenses.
 However, pain and suffering fall under the category of “general damages,” and they are harder to prove.

 Your slip and fall accident lawyer will help you gather evidence to prove both special and general damages from your accident.
 The necessary evidence will depend on your specific damages and how they occurred.
 Contact a slip and fall accident lawyer in Georgia to get started on your case today.

-Talk to a Georgia Slip and Fall Accident Lawyer for Free Today
+Talk to a Georgia Slip-and-Fall Accident Attorney for Free Today

-At John Foy & Associates, there is no risk to work with us because we don’t take a fee unless we win you money.
-Plus, the consultation is FREE.
-To schedule your FREE consultation today, call us at (404) 400-4000 or contact us online.
+At John Foy & Associates, there is no risk to working with us because we don’t take a fee unless we win you money.
+Don’t hesitate to reach out to us and set up an appointment with one of our dedicated slip and fall accident lawyers in Georgia.
+To schedule your free consultation today, call us or contact us online.